vinodkd/guts/book/01_size.md

 		3: if step 2 didnt set the next instruction to execute, autoincrement to next address in the same location
 		4: goto 1

-If the location in step 1 points to a `goto` statement, the machine would update that location in step 2 and loop back to step 1 and continue execution at wherever the `goto` sent it to.
-No new statements are added.
+If the location in step 1 points to a `goto` operation, the machine would update that location in step 2 and loop back to step 1 and continue execution at wherever the `goto` sent it to.
+No new operations are added.
 However, a new "route" is added from one point in the code to another.
 In this sense the `goto` is like an `if` without a second branch of execution.
-Since no new blocks are added, it has unit height, but since a new (unconditional) branch is added, it has a width of 1, for a size of 1 sq unit.
+Since no new blocks are added (other than its own, that is), it has unit height, but since a new (unconditional) branch is added, it has a width of 1, for a size of 1 sq unit.
 In formulas, now:

 		size(goto) = 1 sq unit   --(3)